mrwweb/mrw-accordion/readme.txt

 == Changelog ==

+= 0.5.0 =
+* Thanks for the Consortium for Service Innovation for a small sponsorhip and user testing!

 = 0.4.0 =
 * Refactor icons to use real SVGs and use a chevron icon by default
 * Add accordion title heading to saved markup to improve plugin deactivation